 You can click on any school in that list and you will go directly to the school's NPC program without any further searching.
 If you then set up a user name and password with CB, you can save your input data.
 You can then click on any other school and your data will be automatically filled in, reducing your completion time to a few minutes per school and making the CB system the most convenient one available.
 Once you've completed an NPC using any of the available programs, you will want to record your results on a table.
 Here's a blank PDF version of the one I use for my research, and there's a Word version of it at the bottom of every page in this website.

 III.
 APPLES-TO-APPLES Net Price Calculator programs are wonderful tools, but they have four minor problems that limited their accuracy and their usefulness.
 Here are the problems and my solutions: A. The estimates colleges use for "soft costs", meaning those costs not fixed by the school, vary widely from school to school while those costs themselves should be pretty much the same everywhere.
 So, I developed estimates for them that I apply to every school: $1,150 per year for "Books & Supplies" and $1,350 per year - meaning $150 per month - for "Personal Expenses."
 B. The "Travel Costs" listed in NPC results also vary widely from school to school, even for schools in the same city, and some well known colleges don't show any amount at all.
 So, I use a standard value of $1,000 for "Travel Costs" in all my Examples and in my Apples-to-Apples template.
 It's a good starting value for comparisons, and $1,000 has been the actual cost of four one-way tickets between Seattle and Boston for our kids each year.
-Later, if you want to make your comparisons more exact, exact travel costs from your area are easy to find online.
+Later, if you want to make your comparisons more exact, actual travel costs from your area are easy to find online.
 C. NPC programs typically show loans as financial aid, but I don't.
 I only show cash grants in the "Total Grants" column, and I never show loans as financial aid.
 Loans really aren't financial aid, they are a costly way to defer the payment of a present cost to a future time.
 And, since some colleges are loan-free and some other schools make such generous financial aid offers that loans aren't required, listing loans in Total Grants would make financial aid comparisons invalid.
 In addition, the same loan programs are available pretty much everywhere, and each family will make its own decision on whether loans are necessary to pay its Remaining Balance at a particular school.
-D. Colleges expect work-capable students to work, but the amounts shown for "Student Work" in their NPC's varies widely.
+D. Colleges expect work-capable students to work, but the amounts shown for "Student Work" in their NPC's vary widely.
 I chose $5,000 per year for my typical value.
 It represents $1,000 per month for a 25 hour per week summer job and $1,000 per semester for an 8 hour per week Work Study job with both jobs paying $10 per hour.
-I call my system "Apples-to-Apples," and it "takes the bounce out of the ride" by eliminating the unnecessary irregularity in estimated costs among college NPC's, allowing students and parents to make valid comparisons between schools, especially among more generous schools Here again is a PDF version of my Apples-to-Apples template.
+I call my system "Apples-to-Apples," and it acts like an automotive shock absorber, taking the bounce out of the ride, by eliminating the unnecessary irregularity in estimated costs among college NPC's.
+This allows students and parents to make valid comparisons between schools, especially among more generous schools Here again is a PDF version of my Apples-to-Apples template.
 It's simple, it's easy to use, and nothing has been left out.
 Print it, fill in the blanks from the NPC's that you complete, and you are on your way to finding the most affordable colleges for your family.
 As always, a downloadable Word version is at the bottom of every page in this website.

 IV.
 MY NPC MATH The math I use to analyze college costs and financial aid in my own research and in the Examples I publish is intentionally simple.
 I use the colleges' Net Price Calculator programs to determine what the schools will charge for Tuition & Fees and Room & Board along with the amount of Total Grants they will offer students from my sample families.
 Then I plug those numbers into the Apples-to-Apples template which already includes all the other costs for typical students along with a standard amount for Student Work.
 Finally, I complete each analysis with a calculator, working from left to right, using just addition and subtraction.
 And you will use the same technique to find your most affordable colleges.
 It's really just like a baseball scoreboard, something most of us have seen.
 The simplest baseball scoreboards have eleven columns.
 The first column shows the name of the team, and the middle nine columns show the number of runs scored by that team in each of the nine innings.
 The scorekeeper adds up the numbers in the middle nine columns to get the final score, shown in the eleventh column.
 But what really matters are the names of the teams, shown in the left-hand column, and the final scores for each team shown in the right-hand column.
 The inning-by-inning scores only matter because they add up to the final scores.
 It's the same with my Apples-to-Apples template.
 What really matters are the names of the colleges, shown in the left-hand column, and the Remaining Balances - the leftover amount for the parents to pay or for the student or parents to borrow - shown in the right-hand column.
 The nine middle columns are only relevant because they combine to equal the Remaining Balances.
 That's the reason the names of the schools and their Remaining Balances are in bold type in the Examples you'll see throughout this site.
 That's also the reason that the multi-page Compilations on the Examples page only have headings on the first page.
 But don't think about that one now.
 You won't get to the Compilations for another ten minutes, and by that time you'll be such experts you won't even notice.